 Behavioral Cohorts allow you to create a custom definition of a group of users based on the events or sequence of events they have performed.
 You can create cohorts based on behavior and/or properties and view them as a segment on our graphs such as Event Segmentation, Funnel Analysis, and Retention Analysis.

-Cohorts can be created in four ways:
+Cohorts can be created in three ways:

 - Behavioral Cohort Tab: Clicking on the "Define New Cohort" button and creating your own definition.